firesidefiction/firesidefiction.github.io/_drafts/2018.3/issue-59-september-2018/2018-09-04-carborundum-dev-null.md

 "Kyle literally just went.
 How come he's allowed and I'm not?"

-"I don't like the way the boys who hang out by the four-ten look at you—I don't want you around them at night."
+"I don't like the way the boys who hang out by the Four-Ten look at you—I don't want you around them at night."

 "So I have to live in _The Handmaid's Tale_ just because _you're_ scared of the dark?
 That's sexist!"